How to set up dbt Core

 Multiple projects

 Atlan supports extracting dbt metadata from multiple dbt projects.
-You need to use one of the following structures:
+The main-prefix

 main-prefix